Lincoln-Douglas Debate

 Colton Gilbert

 Colton is a Debate Coach and Teacher at Little Rock Central High School in Arkansas.
 He has been involved in competitive speech and debate since 2004.
 In. undergrad, Colton focused on Communication Studies with a minor in mathematics.
 In grad school, Colton received a Master’s in Communication Studies from Arkansas State University and a Master’s in Secondary Education from the University of Arkansas at Little Rock.
-Since 2014, Colton has been Arkansas’s delegate at NFHS Policy Debate Topic Selection where he served as chair of the Wording Committee in Summer of ’22.
-As a coach, Colton has coached debaters (both policy and LD) to out rounds at national tournaments and regularly qualifies students to the Tournament of Champions and NSDA.
-He has coached teams with varying argument styles from policy-oriented approaches to kritikal approaches; and everything in between.
-Colton prides himself on argument development and research practices.
+In 2013 Colton was coach of the 2013 Team IPDA collegiate national champion.
+Since the summer of 2014, Colton has been Arkansas’s delegate at NFHS Policy Debate Topic Selection where he served as chair of the Wording Committee in Summer of ’22; he authored the national policy debate topic for the 2020-2021 school year (Criminal Justice Reform).
+Colton is the recipient of the Marian G. Lacey Award which is given to the Educator of the Year for the Little Rock School District.
+Colton just finished his twelfth (12th) year of teaching at the high school level.
+In addition to his debate endeavors, Colton champions himself as an advocate for his students; he is a recent recipient of the Courageous Client Award from the Lawyers’ Committee at the Higginbotham Gala 2024 for his role in Walls et. al v Sanders challenging the anti-CRT ban in the state of Arkansas.
+Colton has always prided himself on being an advocate and centers his debate coaching philosophy by reminding his students that “the well from which you drink you did not dig.”
+Colton is an avid reader, intense video gamer, and innovative educator that seeks to challenge his students in ways he wish he had gotten in school.
 In his spare time, he enjoys video games on his Xbox and spending time with his beloved niece.
 Colton’s areas of emphasis include research tactics, race-centric arguments, kritikal debate as well as IR-based arguments.

 Jonathan Alston